getgauge/taiko/docs/using_the_recorder.md

 ## Generate code

 Taiko’s REPL keeps a history of all successful commands.
-Once you finish a flow of execution, you can generate a test script using the special command `.code`
+Once you finish an execution flow, generate a test script using the special command `.code`

 ```
 > .code
 ```

-This command generates readable and maintainable JavaScript code.
+This command generates JavaScript code.

 ```
 const { openBrowser, goto, write, click } = require('taiko');